Balanced metrics on non-Kahler Calabi-Yau threefolds: Introduction

-We comment that the construction of the family of hermitian metrics $\omega_t$ and the estimate on the perturbation terms $\theta_t$ gives a precise control on the local behavior of the metrics $\tilde\omega_t$ near the singularities of $X_0$.
-Such information will be useful in the further study on how balanced metrics transform under conifold transitions. \\
+The above construction of the family of hermitian metrics $\omega_t$ and the estimate on the perturbation terms $\theta_t$ provide a precise control on the local behavior of the metrics $\tilde\omega_t$ near the singularities of $X_0$.
+Such information will be useful in the further study of the geometry of $X_t$.
+For instance, using this M.-T. Chuan \cite{Chuan} has proved certian existence of Hermitian-Yang-Mills metrics on bundles over $X_t$.

+It is worthwhile to compare this approach with a possible approach using Michelsohn's existence criterion of balanced metrics \cite{Mic}.
+Let $Y\to X_0\rightsquigarrow X_t$ be a conifold transition of the \black Calabi-Yau threefold and suppose $Y$ is cohomologically K\"ahler and has balanced metrics.
+In case $X_{t}$ does not have balanced metrics, by Michelsohn's criterion we find a non-zero positive $(1,1)$-current $T_t$ on $X_t$ of the form $T_t=\bar\partial S_{t}+\partial \bar S_{t}$ with $(1,0)$-current $S_t$.
+Suppose $X_{t_k}$ has no balanced metrics for a sequence $t_k\to 0$, then after normalization and passing to a subsequence, we find a non-zero positive $\partial\bar\partial$-closed $(1,1)$-current $T_0$ on $Y-E$ that is a weak limit of the $T_{t_k}$ mentioned.
+If we can show that $T_0$ extends to a non-zero positive current $\tilde T_0$ on $Y$ such that $\tilde T_0=\partial \bar S+\bar\partial S$ for a $(1,0)$-current $S$ on $Y$, we obtain a contradiction by applying Michelsohn's criterion to our assumption that $Y$ has balanced metrics.

+The extension is guaranteed if {\sl $T_0(\Phi)=0$ for any $d$-closed $(2,2)$-form $\Phi$ on $Y-E$ with compact support.} One possible approach to such proof is to establish estimates on a family of $(2,2)$-forms $\theta_t'$ (similar to the $\theta_t$ mentioned before) on $X_t$: